 The NPK from an industrial electronic composter at the Leiden University Medical Centre kitchen was 2.7-0.7-1.0.
 Sodium levels were 1% and the pH was 4.3.

 Electronic composters produce dry food scraps.
 Until this material starts to decompose, most of the nutrients are not available for plants.
-Most manufactures of these products show how easy it is to take the dry material from their unit and apply it to potted plants, but I would not do that.
+Most manufacturers of these products show how easy it is to take the dry material from their unit and apply it to potted plants, but I would not do that.

-A study done by Vitamix had this to say, “We recommend delaying planting following application of the dehydrated food waste byproduct to soils to allow sufficient time for decomposition to take place, in order to ensure that germination is not inhibited by the decomposition.”
+A study done by Vitamix had this to say, “We recommend delaying planting following application of the dehydrated food waste byproduct to soils to allow sufficient time for decomposition to take place, to ensure that germination is not inhibited by the decomposition.”

 Eco-benefits of Electronic Composters